TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 Docker
 ------

-The docker image is available on github packages.
+The docker image is available on GitHub packages.
 You can pull the image with the following command.

 ::